brunokatekawa/cardio_catch_diseases/README.md

 | Today (AS IS)          | \$105,000,000.00  | \$35,000,000.00   |

-This means that having a portfolio of 70k patients that would go through the clinical procedure to check whether they have or not a cardiovascular disease, in the **worst business scenario** the portfolio would generate a profit of **\$171.7 million** and in the **best scenario \$186.2 million**, in contrast to today's procedure that at its best has an accuracy of 65% and would generate a total of \$105 million, that's **a difference of \$81.2 million!**
+This means that having a portfolio of 70k patients that would go through the clinical procedure to check whether they have or not a cardiovascular disease, in the **worst business scenario** the portfolio would generate a profit of **\$171.7 million** and in the **best scenario \$186.2 million**, in contrast to today's procedure that at its best has an accuracy of 65% and would generate a total of \$105 million, that's **a difference of \$81.2 million  (an increase of 77.3%)!**

 <br>